-When Participation Begins

-The following chart shows when participation begins under the following plans, provided you and/or your dependents are eligible.
+When Participation Begins The following chart shows when participation begins under the following plans, provided you and/or your dependents are eligible.

-Plan Participation Begins: Vision Plus Program Employee Coverage On your hire date, if you enroll in Vision Plus within 31 days of your hire date.
-On the day you first become eligible, if you enroll in Vision Plus within 31 days of the date you first become eligible.
-The day you acquire a dependent child, if you enroll within 31 days of the birth or the earlier of the date of adoption or placement for adoption.
-On the first day of the month coinciding with or following the date of your marriage, if you enroll within 31 days of your marriage.
-On the first day of the month coinciding with or following the date all of the requirements listed on the Chevron Affidavit of Domestic Partnership are first met, if you enroll within 31 days of first meeting the requirements listed on the Chevron Affidavit of Domestic Partnership.
-The following January 1, if you enroll in Vision Plus during the open enrollment period.
-Dependent Coverage On the same day your coverage begins, if you enroll yourself and your dependents at the same time.
-On the date of birth, if you enroll a newborn child within 31 days of the date he or she is born.
-On the date of adoption or on the date the child is placed with you for adoption (if earlier), if you enroll the child within 31 days.
-On the first day of the month coinciding with or following the date he or she becomes eligible, if you enroll a new spouse/domestic partner, child or stepchild (other than a newborn or newly adopted child) within 31 days.
-The following January 1, if you enroll in Vision Plus during the open enrollment period.
-Before-Tax Contribution Plan Generally, at the same time as your participation in any one of the health plans; The following January 1, if you enroll in the plan during the open enrollment period.
+Plan Participation Begins Basic Vision Employee Coverage On your hire date, if you enroll in an eligible medical plan within 31 days of your hire date.
+On the day you first become eligible, if you enroll in an eligible medical plan within 31 days of the date you first become eligible.
+The day you acquire a dependent child, if you enroll in an eligible medical plan within 31 days of the birth or the earlier of the date of adoption or placement for adoption.
+On the first day of the month coinciding with or following the date of your marriage, if you enroll in an eligible medical plan within 31 days of the month coinciding with or following the date all of the requirements listed on the Chevron Affidavit of Domestic Partnership are first met, if you enroll in an eligible medical plan within 31 days of first meeting the requirements listed on the Chevron Affidavit of Domestic Partnership.
+The following January 1, if you enroll in an eligible medical plan during the open enrollment period.
+Dependent Coverage On the same day your coverage begins, if you enroll yourself and your dependents at the same time in an eligible medical plan.
+On the date of birth, if you enroll a newborn child in an eligible medical plan within 31 days of the date he or she is born.
+On the date of adoption or on the date the child is placed with you for adoption (if earlier), if you enroll the child in an eligible medical plan. within 31 days On the first day of the month coinciding with or following the date he or she becomes eligible, if you enroll a new spouse/domestic partner, child or stepchild (other than a newborn or newly adopted child) in an eligible medical plan within 31 days.
+The following January 1, if you enroll yourself and your dependents in an eligible medical plan during the open enrollment period.
+Before-Tax Contribution Plan Generally, at the same time as your participation in any one of the health plans.The following January 1, if you enroll in the plan during the open enrollment period.